TheCodingDojo/algorithms/recursion/intro-notes/Recursion.md

 */
 ```

 The below picture shows the call stack of the above code in debug mode.
-Adding breakpoints to the top and to the return line(s) of your recursive function or for non-recursion adding breakpoints in those places to each of the functions being called can be very helpful to watch how the call stack is filled up (`push`), follow the changing parameter values and local vars, and to see the call stack 'unwind' (`pop`).
+Adding breakpoints to the top and to the return line(s) of your functions can be very helpful to watch how the call stack is filled up (`push`) and follow the changing parameter values and local vars, and to see the call stack 'unwind' (`pop`).

 ![call-stack-order-debug.png](./call-stack-order-debug.png)